KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 ## Question to Answer

-Who to Reach and How?
+Who to reach and how?

 ## Features/Tasks to Test?

-Notably, this may reach a different demographic segment than other forms of advertisement.
 ### The "business" problem

 * Dwindling local population